 Bleach is a harsh invader that breaks your hair proteins to remove color.

 After the bleach washes out, your hair strands are left lighter — and significantly weaker.

 Breakage, frizz, and dryness are just some of the side effects you may experience after bleaching your hair.

-However, there are several natural remedies you can use to restore the strength and flexibility of your hair strands.
+However, several natural remedies can be used to restore the strength and flexibility of your hair strands.